 - When mowing, bag the clippings and dispose of them.
 Do not disperse them onto your yard—doing so helps create a bug-friendly environment, especially for ticks.

-- Change and clean bird bath water regularly, or empty them during mosquito season.
+- Clean bird baths regularly, or empty them during mosquito season.

 - Fix leaky hoses, faucets, sprinklers, A/C units, and clogged drainage areas to prevent pooling water.